angelkejov/DumpTruckProject/RENDER_DEPLOYMENT.md

 After your database is created, you can run the initialization script:

-1. Go to your MySQL database in Render
+1. Go to your PostgreSQL database in Render
 2. Click on "Connect" → "External Database"
-3. Use a MySQL client to connect and run the `init_render_db.sql` script
+3. Use a PostgreSQL client to connect and run the `init_postgres_db.sql` script

 ### 5. Deploy